Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/about-mcp.md

 ### Admin API

-To learn more about the dbt Cloud Admin API, click [here](/docs/dbt-cloud-apis/admin-cloud-api)
+To learn more about the dbt Admin API, click [here](/docs/dbt-cloud-apis/admin-cloud-api)

-- `list_jobs`: List all jobs in a dbt Cloud account with optional filtering by environment
+- `list_jobs`: List all jobs in a dbt account
 - `get_job_details`: Get detailed information for a specific job including configuration and settings
 - `trigger_job_run`: Trigger a job run with optional parameter overrides like Git branch, schema, or execution parameters
 - `list_jobs_runs`: List runs in an account with optional filtering by job, status, or other criteria